 The Rockwell Museum, the only Smithsonian Affiliate in Upstate New York, is a unique community center where people enjoy, connect, and reflect on the essence of the American experience, character and values through the eyes of American artists.

 The Rockwell's intimate collection tells the story of the American experience through fine art.
-Housed within the Old City Hall building of Corning just steps from Historic Market Street, this diverse collection includes a mix of nineteenth-century American paintings, historic bronzes, and Indian artifacts as well as twentieth-century modernists, illustration art, and contemporary photography.
+Housed within the Old City Hall building of Corning just steps from Historic Market Street, this diverse collection includes a mix of nineteenth-century American paintings, bronzes, and Native American artifacts as well as twentieth-century modernists, illustration art, and contemporary photography.

 Featured galleries represent the works of famed American illustrators, The Hudson River School, the Taos Society of Artists, masterworks of Remington and Russell, and Haudenosaunee (Iroquois) art and artifacts.